sbcrumb/Guardian/README.md

 ### Device Cleanup

-- **Automatic Cleanup**: Removes devices that haven't streamed for a specified period, keeping your device list clean and relevant
+- **Automatic Cleanup**: Removes devices that haven't streamed for a specified period, keeping your device list clean and relevant.
+Device will lose all settings and data.
-- **Inactivity Threshold**: Number of days without streaming activity before a device is automatically removed.
-Device will lose all settings and data (default: `30`)
+- **Inactivity Threshold**: Number of days without streaming activity before a device is automatically deleted. (default: `30`)

 ### Database Management